Telecommunication Systems Program Evaluation: A Survey of TCS Alumni on the Curriculum

 Keywords: assessment|administration|curriculum|higher education

 How to Cite:

-Dharavath, H. N. & Schlough, S., (2005) “Telecommunication Systems Program Evaluation: A Survey of TCS Alumni on the Curriculum”, The Journal of Technology, Management, and Applied Engineering 21(3).
+Dharavath, H. N. & Schlough, S., (2005) “Telecommunication Systems Program Evaluation: A Survey of TCS Alumni on the Curriculum”, Journal of Industrial Technology 21(3).